kkestnerCz/react-typeScript-app/README.md

 # Simple React.js / typescript app

-You can find simple form validation with react-hook-form, routing with react-router-dom, simple api call with axios, some work with materialUI and even 3D animation with css.
+You can find simple form validation with react-hook-form, routing with react-router-dom, simple api calls with axios, some work with materialUI and even 3D animation with css.

 ## Available Scripts